topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 <br/><br/><br/><br/>

 # 3. Video Output
-The D3-G board supports FHD monitors via its only DisplayPort (DP) output.
+The D3-G board supports FHD monitors through its only DisplayPort (DP) output.
 It also supports multi-display output using a daisy chain setup, allowing connection of up to two FHD monitors and one HD monitor simultaneously.

 **Note**: To use HDMI, a separate active converter adapter is required.